Welcome to Dartmoor Dartmeet Walk

 At Brimpts Farm you can visit the Tin Mine Display, created by the Dartmoor Tin Research Group and learn more about Tin Mining in the area.
 Dartmoor has a rich history of tin exploitation dating back to at least the 12th Century and continuing through to the 20th century.

-Early miners extracted the tin ore they found in streams beds through a process called ‘tin streaming’ which has altered almost all of Dartmoor’s stream valleys.
-As these easily worked sources were exhausted they began to mine from the ground using deep trenches and eventually underground workings.
+Early miners extracted the tin ore they found in stream beds through a process called ‘tin streaming’ which has altered almost all of Dartmoor’s stream valleys.
+As these easily worked sources were exhausted, they began to mine from the ground using deep trenches and eventually underground workings.
 During medieval times tin working became increasingly important and stannary towns were established around the moor to oversee the industry for the Crown.
 Tin mining went into decline in the post medieval period, but with new Victorian technologies many mines were re-established and new mines exploiting copper and iron were set up.

 Brimpts Farm dates to the medieval period and is one of the ‘Ancient Tenements.’
 The occupants of these farms had special rights allowing them to farm within the Royal Forest of Dartmoor in return for undertaking various duties, especially rounding up animals grazing on the moors.